0xcad/free_to_play/notes.md

 * so currently I send out the entire user on every chat message, both in websockets and in api return. this leads to a lot of potential user duplication. i could send out just the userID, and make the frontend do a lookup of users it has in its system??

 admin todo:
-* chat moderation
+* chat moderation - DONE
-* see a list of users in the audience
+* see a list of users in the audience - DONE
-* select a user that is currently logged in and hasn't been chosen, to play
+* select a user that is currently logged in and hasn't been chosen, to play - DONE
   * consider: each play needs to remember a couple of things per user. if they've played the game before, if they're muted, if they're kicked. should this be another model object?

 accounts:
-* update name
+* update name - DONE
-* update participation
+* update participation - DONE
 * buy gems

 store todo:
-* make model for items to purchase
+* make model for items to purchase - DONE
-* make model for purchased items in play
+* make model for purchased items in play - DONE
 * buy gems

 # 2025-06-09

 todo later:
-* if you get muted, admins can still see your messages, you can send new ones, just other people can't see them
+* if you get muted, admins can still see your messages, you can send new ones, just other people can't see them - TODO

 TODO:
-* select the new player to go next
+* select the new player to go next - DONE
-  * re-roll + confirm ability
+  * re-roll + confirm ability - DONE
-* start / pause / finish the game
+* start / pause / finish the game - DONE
-  * confirm button on game finish
+  * confirm button on game finish - TODO?
-* get the join QR code thing
+* get the join QR code thing - DONE
-* ability to view/change/update the join code
+* ability to view/change/update the join code - DONE
-* users should have like, a "call flight attendant" button, that just sends a websocket to the admin that they need help
+* users should have like, a "call flight attendant" button, that just sends a websocket to the admin that they need help - TODO

 what do we need to do this:
 * if a user needs help, send a websocket to the backend. admin panel has a handler where we like, highlight their name or something